 - Pumpkin or kabocha squash

 - Butternut squash (in small amounts)

 - More peppers in addition to spicy or sweet peppers (serrano, poblano, etc.)

 - ... & more!
 Let us know what you're going to add in the comments.

-A Full Living is a participant in the Amazon Services LLC Associate program, an affiliate advertising program designed to promote a means for sites to earn advertising fees by linking products to amazon.com.
+A Full Living is a participant in the Amazon Services LLC Associate Program, an affiliate advertising program designed to promote a means for sites to earn advertising fees by linking products to amazon.com.
 We only share products we use and love.
 It doesn't cost you anything extra to shop using our links, but we earn a small commission that helps us keep this site going!

 Low Carb Vegetable Soup

-- 3 tbsp olive oil
+- 3 tablespoons olive oil

 - 1 medium leek, thinly sliced (light green and white parts only, dark green tops discarded)

 - 2 stalks celery, diced